ZabatorXXX/ComWin-Server/OnPrem-VMs.md

 When ask in desktop experience to Select YES on question if I want to allow my network to discover other on the network.

 ![image](https://user-images.githubusercontent.com/42642927/217508597-a8497c95-3f64-436a-a55f-8bd6a694439f.png)

+---

+## Part 2 Making changes to the VMS